 Metastatic pulmonary calcification (MPC) is a form of pulmonary calcification where there is calcium deposition in normal lung parenchyma.
 It is most commonly due to chronic renal failure.

 It can occur in a variety of benign and malignant disorders such as:

-- chronic renal failure: considered commonest cause 5
+- chronic renal failure: considered the commonest cause 5

 - primary and secondary hyperparathyroidism